 3 Different Ways to Spend 1 Day in Innsbruck Itinerary

-In my view, there are three optimal ways to spend a day in Innsbruck, each offering a unique experience of the city.
+In my view, there are three great ways to spend a day in Innsbruck, each offering a unique experience of the city.

 - First, you can focus on Innsbruck’s top attractions: a morning visit to the Old Town, followed by an afternoon at Nordkette.